Agash912/Agash912/README.md

 ## About Me

-- 🌱 I'm a data enthusiast and love diving into the world of machine learning.
+- 🌱 I'm a data enthusiast and love diving into the world of Data Science, Data Engineering, and Data Analysis.

 ## Get in Touch